HyperChiicken/Moon/_posts/2019-06-22-psvita_modding_journey.md

 	<img src="/assets/img/enso_journey.jpg">
 </figure>

 &ensp;&ensp;In order to get the <b>Trinity hack</b> working.
 I had to go install serveral things on my computer and on the PSvita itself.
 This was the easy part.
-Thanks to this guide: https://psvitamod.com/trinity-hack-for-3-69-3-70/ .
+Thanks to this guide: <a href="https://psvitamod.com/trinity-hack-for-3-69-3-70/">https://psvitamod.com/trinity-hack-for-3-69-3-70/</a>.
 After that was working, it was time to install <b>modoru</b> using this guide: https://psvitamod.com/modoru-downgrade-the-ps-vita/ .
 This allows us to downgrade from <b>3.70 OFW</b> to <b>3.65 OFW</b>.

 <figure>
 	<img src="/assets/img/psvitamod2.jpg">